titovanton/activityOverlord/README.md

 read more about it and use `nodemone -L` instead `sails lift` to do not reload sails when a files changed.

+### TODO

+The author did not show how to as promised in part of sails.io.
+Gonna make done it in a future.

 ### Mongo DB

 There was the problem with installing sails-mongo,